willychavez/ExchangeRateTracker/README.md

 - Opens a connection to the SQLite database.
 - Creates a `quotes` table if it does not exist.
-- Defines an HTTP endpoint `/quotes` that:
+- Defines an HTTP endpoint `/cotacao` that:
   - Fetches the exchange rate from the `economia.awesomeapi.com.br` API.
   - Saves the exchange rate to the database.
   - Returns the exchange rate as a JSON response.

+### Client (`client.go`)

+- Defines a context with a timeout for the request.
+- Requests the exchange rate from the server.
+- Saves the response to a `cotacao.txt` file.

 ## Examples

 ### API Response

-A typical response from the server's `/quotes` API will be:
+A typical response from the server's `/cotacao` API will be:

 ```json
 {